Escaping the Cognitive Well: Efficient Competition Math with Off-the-Shelf Models: Results

 IMO ProofBench judges correctness using the full proof/reasoning, rather than just a numeric final answer/expression.
 It comes with an autograder prompt provided with detailed gold solutions and scoring rubrics ~\citet{luong2025towards}.
 Its ratings correlate strongly with human judgments ($r = 0.93$; see Section~\ref{subsec:gradereval}) but can be less accurate on AI generations.
 Expert human grading is thus the gold standard.

-Because of limited resources and the need to compare to results previously reported, we evaluated our pipeline only on three models: Gemini 3.0 Pro, Gemini 3.0 Flash, and Gemini 2.5 Pro.
+Because of limited resources and the need to compare to results previously reported, our headline numbers come from four Gemini models: Gemini 3.1 Pro, Gemini 3.0 Pro, Gemini 3.0 Flash, and Gemini 2.5 Pro.
+However, we additionally report results with further backbones (Claude 4.6 Opus, the open-weight DeepSeek-V3.2) in Section~\ref{subsec:cross_backbone}.

-While most of our reported numbers correspond to the autograder, we also used human graders (IMO medalist and math competition problem writer) for one full run each of Gemini 2.5 pro and Gemini 3 pro.
-We found high consistency between these (blind) expert scores and autograder scores, which suggests our pipeline may be subtly different from past works where a significant gap existed between the two grading methods (e.g. see Figure~\ref{fig:autograder_performance} for the performance of DeepThink models and HY pipeline as reported in \citet{luong2025towards}).
+While most of our reported numbers correspond to the autograder, we also used human graders (IMO medalists, math competition problem writers, and mathematicians) for one full run each of Gemini 2.5 pro and Gemini 3 pro.
+We found high consistency between these (blind) expert scores and autograder scores, which suggests our pipeline may avoid discrepancies between the two grading methods present in other works (e.g. see Figure~\ref{fig:autograder_performance} for the performance of DeepThink models and HY pipeline as reported in \citet{luong2025towards}).
 We think that divergence between the Autograder and human graders should be evaluated as possible indications of in-context reward hacking mentioned in Section~\ref{subsec:failure_modes}.

-In Figure \ref{fig:autograder_performance} we present a comparison of our method's performance on IMO Proof Bench (Advanced) to more than ten other frontier models and pipelines using both autograder performance and expert grader performance (where possible).
+In Figure \ref{fig:autograder_performance} we present a comparison of our method's performance on IMO Proof Bench (Advanced) to a wide range of other frontier models and pipelines using both autograder performance and expert grader performance (where possible).
 According to the expert human grading, our pipeline scores second - only to the concurrent (and unreleased) Aletheia model from Google DeepMind that was announced in February 2026.
-Notably, our best run outperforms the earlier Deep Think IMO-Gold model, and the massively parallel (and expensive) pipeline incorporating the specialst DeepSeek Math v2 model \cite{shao2025deepseekmath}.
+Notably, our best run outperforms the earlier Deep Think IMO-Gold model, and the massively parallel (and expensive) pipeline incorporating the specialst DeepSeek Math v2 model \citep{shao2025deepseekmath}.
 Also of particular note is our performance compared to the \citet{huang2025winning} pipeline where, when using the same exact base model, we more than double the performance (according to expert grading) while operating at a budget an order-of-magnitude lower.

-While PB-Adv is the most challenging area to measure the performance of models, PB-Basic also presents useful signal for practitioners seeking to evaluate capabilities on slightly less challenging problems.
-We demonstrate the success of our model on PB-Basic in Figure \ref{fig:pb_basic}.
-We see that our pipeline -- run only once using several architectural variants, achieves competitive scores with the top pipelines.
-Since it is allowed to converge early, we incur minimal inference costs, for example $4.54$ USD/question for 3.0 Pro, and $1.23$ USD/question for 3.0 flash.